cdiasperera/cppHelper/README.md

 can tinker with these steps as you wish, if you know what you are doing.

 ### TODO
-- Handle no metadata / template folder case (just create empty files) at the start of execution.
 - Zip shouldn't rely on the system utility `zip` as it does now.
 - Make install script for Windows.